brushing-git/Generative-Crime/README.md

 ## Datasets

-The primary data sets were taken from the UCI Machine Learning Repo.
+The primary data sets were taken from the UCI Machine Learning Repo found [here](https://archive-beta.ics.uci.edu/dataset/493/query+analytics+workloads+dataset).
+There were 3 data sets.
+Each one consisted of an x and y coordinate that gives the center of a circle that characterizes a geographic area.
+In addition, the radius of that circle was included in each data set.
+According to the documentation and the **pandas-profile** report, both the center of the cirlces and the radii were sampled from a Gaussian distribution.

 ## Statistical Methods